This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 • ½ pound ground pork sausage

-• 1 small green cabbage, chopped into bite-sized pieces, about 7 to 8 cups
+• 1 green cabbage, chopped into bite-sized pieces, about 7 to 8 cups

-• 4 to 5 cups beef or chicken broth
+• 4 to 5 cups chicken broth, or beef broth

 • 1 tablespoon Worcestershire sauce